MicrosoftDocs/dynamics365smb-docs/business-central/walkthrough-setting-up-and-invoicing-sales-prepayments.md

 ## Story

- Phyllis is an accounting manager.
-She makes decisions about which customers are required to pay a deposit before items are manufactured or shipped.
+ Phyllis is an accounting manager and makes decisions about which customers are required to pay a deposit before items are manufactured or shipped.
 Phyllis sets up [!INCLUDE[prod_short](includes/prod_short.md)] to calculate prepayments automatically.

  Susan is a sales order processor.
-When a customer calls to place an order, she enters the order into the system while the customer is on the telephone.
-This way, she can verify prices and payment terms with the customer immediately, and she can make changes to the order while she negotiates with the customer.
+When a customer calls to place an order, Susan enters the order into the system while the customer is on the telephone.
+This way, Susan can verify prices and payment terms with the customer immediately, and make changes to the order while negotiating with the customer.

- Arnie works in the Accounts Receivable department, where he posts invoices and payments.
+ Arnie works in the Accounts Receivable department and posts invoices and payments.

  In this scenario, Phyllis sets up prepayment requirements for the customer Selangorian based on their credit history.
 Phyllis gives Susan instructions for how to handle their orders.

- When the customer calls, Susan negotiates with the customer until they reach an agreement.
-She can then choose to calculate the prepayment in several different ways.
+ When the customer calls, Susan negotiates with the customer until they reach an agreement, and then chooses to calculate the prepayment in several different ways.

  After Susan sends the prepayment invoice, the customer orders an extra item.
 Susan updates the order and creates a second prepayment invoice.